cherch173/cherch173/README.md

 ***
 ***

-- 🔭 I’m currently working on ... version 2.0 of BOOMTOWN, my defense-centric approach to Air Hockey
+- 🔭 I’m currently working on ... **[SLICE](https://slice.herokuapp.com)**, my Fullstack Web App designed from scratch that is a **user-based Power Rankings Hub for NYC Pizzerias** and version 2.0 of BOOMTOWN, my defense-centric approach to Air Hockey
-- 🌱 I’m currently learning Node.js, Express, Python, Django and Mongo.
+- 🌱 I’m currently learning Node.js, Express, Python, Django and MongoDB/Mongoose.
 - 🤔 I’m looking for help with finding my first full-time role in Software Engineering
 - 💬 Ask me about my methodologies and my catalog
 - 📫 How to reach me: [EMAIL](mailto:b.cherchiglia@gmail.com)